sergioska/EvernoteSyntaxHighlight/README.md

     cd ~/Library/Application Support/Sublime Text 2/Packages/EvernoteSyntaxHighlight

 create a file on root directory of plugin (path above) edit it and paste your developer token on it.

+# Usage

+When you need to save a snippet of code and send it as a note to your evernote account, select the part of code that you want save, do right click on selected area and you choose Evernote item on context menù.
+Now insert a title for this snippet on text field and press enter.